tattali/CalendarBundle/src/Resources/doc/doctrine-crud.md

     App\EventSubscriber\CalendarSubscriber:
 ```

-We now have to link the CRUD to the calendar by adding the `booking_show` route in each events
+We now have to link the CRUD to the calendar by adding the `app_booking_show` route in each events

 [TL;DR](#full-subscriber)